pedroraimundo/pedroraimundo/README.md

 ## whoami

-#### Associate Cloud Development Engineer who's currently focused in Cloud, DevOps and CI/CD domains.
+#### Senior Cloud Development Engineer who's currently focused in Cloud, DevOps and CI/CD domains.
-#### Formerly working as an IT Support Engineer (Prod Operations/L3), with 8+ years of experience on multinational companies around the world.
+#### Formerly working as an IT Support Engineer (Prod Operations/L3), with 9+ years of experience on multinational companies around the world.

 ---